kramerProject/workflow-backend-test/README.md

-# Task:
+## Task:

-Develop a REST API workflow.
+Develop a REST API workflow using bull, redis and mysql.

-# Requirements:
+## Requirements:

 1. Insert a workflow on database and on a queue and respond request with the inserted workflow